Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Bell inequalities and nonlocality

 Repeating the same reasoning to find the boundary between the $(-_A,+_B)$ and $(-_A,-_B)$ domains, we obtain the same formula for $\theta \in \left[\pi;\frac{3\pi}{2}\right]$.
 We can thus verify analytically that our boundaries on the disk between the different regions coincide with the expected results.

 We observe a clear influence of the relative angle induced by the coils on the shape of the domains on the disk.
 However, the only data available to Alice and Bob are the proportions of spin-up and spin-down outcomes on their respective branches.
 Remarkably (and as expected), Alice and Bob always measure equal fractions of spin-up and spin-down, whatever the angle induced by the coils.
 It is therefore impossible for Bob to detect a change in the angle induced by Alice's coil.
-This provides an illustration of the no-signaling theorem.
+This illustrates the no-signaling property: although the configuration-space partition of hidden variables depends nonlocally on the measurement settings, the resulting marginal statistics remain invariant.